Templario: Consejo Mundial de Lucha Libre (2016–present)

-Templario started out by winning the 2020 Reyes del Aire lastly eliminating Star Jr. from the match.
+Templario started out by winning the 2020 Reyes del Aire, lastly eliminating Star Jr. from the match.
 Templario and Soberano Jr. found themselves teamed up for the 2020 Torneo Nacional de Parejas Increíbles as part of their ongoing storyline rivalry.
 The team was eliminated in the first round by Bárbaro Cavernario and Volador Jr. When CMLL reintroduced the Mexican National Tag Team Championship in February 2020, Templario and El Hijo de Villano III teamed up for a 16-team tournament.
 The duo defeated Dulce Gardenia and Fuego in the opening round, Disturbio and Virus in the quarterfinals and Soberano Jr. and Titán in the semifinals.
 After three victories, the team lost to Atlantis Jr. and Flyer in the finals.

 On September 24, 2021, at Aniversario 88, Templario defeated Dragón Rojo Jr. to win the vacant Mexican National Middleweight Championship.

+On August 3, 2024 at Viernes Espectacular, Templario unsuccessfully challenged MJF for the AEW American Championship.

 United States independent circuit (2019–present)

-Templario made his US debut on June 13, 2019, on a show in Pittsburgh, Pennsylvania where he lost to fellow CMLL wrestler Soberano Jr. He returned to the US as a result of CMLL's working relationship with Ring of Honor (ROH) teaming with Hechicero and Bárbaro Cavernario as they lost to Carístico, Soberano Jr., and Stuka Jr. as part of ROH's Summer Supercard pay-per-view show.
+Templario made his US debut on June 13, 2019, on a show in Pittsburgh, Pennsylvania, where he lost to fellow CMLL wrestler Soberano Jr. He returned to the US as a result of CMLL's working relationship with Ring of Honor (ROH) teaming with Hechicero and Bárbaro Cavernario as they lost to Carístico, Soberano Jr., and Stuka Jr. as part of ROH's Summer Supercard pay-per-view show.
 He later worked for Warrior Wrestling based in Chicago, Illinois, losing to Soberano Jr. on September 1, 2019, and defeating Jake Lander on their December show.